CouncilDataProject/cookiecutter-cdp-deployment/paper/paper.md

 # Acknowledgements

-We wish to thank DemocracyLab volunteers for the many hours of work and contributions.
-From DemocracyLab, we would like to specifically thank Mark Frischmuth for the continued support and helpful discussions.
+We wish to thank the many volunteers that have contributed code, design, conversation, and ideas to the project.
+We wish to thank DemocracyLab and Open Seattle for helping build a civic technology community.
+From DemocracyLab, we would specifically like to thank Mark Frischmuth for the continued support and helpful discussions.
 We wish to thank the University of Washington Information School for support.
+We thank Code for Science and Society and the Digital Infrastructure Incubator program for providing insight and space for developing our project governance and organizational structure.

 # References